josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/⚖️_surveillance_osa_citizen_forking_meganode.md

 ## 🏮 Footer

-*Surveillance, OSA, and Citizen Forking — MEGA NODE* is a living node of the Polaris Protocol.
+*⚖️ Surveillance, OSA, and Citizen Forking — MEGA NODE* is a living node of the Polaris Protocol.
 It documents how UK surveillance law, opacity under OSA, and cyberforensic spoofing converge to trap citizens in risk designations without exit routes.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-09-28_
+_Last updated: 2025-10-19_